feature-hub/feature-hub/README.md

 ### Writing a Feature Service

-A feature service is defined by a feature service provider definition.
+A Feature Service is defined by a Feature Service provider definition.
 It consists of an `id`, a `dependencies` object, a `create` method.

-#### Feature Service Id & Dependencies
+#### Feature Service ID & Dependencies

-A feature service provider must declare a unique consumer `id`.
-It is recommended to use namespaces in the feature service id to avoid naming conflicts, e.g.:
+A Feature Service provider must declare a unique consumer `id`.
+It is recommended to use namespaces in the Feature Service ID to avoid naming conflicts, e.g.:

 ```js
 const id = 'acme:my-feature-service';
 ```

-The feature service id is referenced by other consumers in their `dependencies` declaration along with a [semver](https://semver.org) version string, e.g.:
+The Feature Service ID is referenced by other consumers in their `dependencies` declaration along with a [semver](https://semver.org) version string, e.g.:

 ```js